 - Allergic reactions.
 People with and without allergy problems or asthma who take DIOVAN HCT may get allergic reactions.

 - Worsening of Lupus.
-Hydrochlorothiazide, one of the medicines in DIOVAN HCT may cause Lupus to become active or worse.
+Hydrochlorothiazide, 1 of the medicines in DIOVAN HCT may cause Lupus to become active or worse.

 - Fluid and electrolyte (salt) problems.
 Tell your